|

 is what enables cities to function despite the fact that the nominal

 rulers are distant, ineffectual, or altogether absent.
-"Live and
+"Live

-on this principle that a multitude of strangers (with
+only on this principle that a multitude of strangers (with

 different customs and beliefs) can share the same space and go about